 - Me time—Perhaps the most compelling reason to get up early is that it guarantees you some “me time.”
 You’ll be able to join your family for the rest of the day, having already taken some amazing photos while they were still sleeping.

 7. How to Make the Most of Available Light on a Holiday

 A lot of holiday photography means you’ll be photographing in imperfect light.
 That’s because you’ll be following the schedule of your family, not the schedule of a photographer.

 There may be times where you just happen to be at the right place when the light is perfect, but it’s unlikely to be planned.

 How often do you think you’ll get to photograph the evening blue hour, when that time overlaps with dinner time?

 Unless you’re traveling alone or with another photographer, you’ll have to compromise.

-- Low light – Blue hour is the photographer’s choice of low light.
+- Low light—Blue hour is the photographer’s choice of low light.
 When on holiday, you might not get to photograph in this light.
 Learning to photograph when it’s dark will help.
 For interior and portrait photos, learn to use a flash and to bounce this off walls or ceilings.
-Photographing landscape may prove more difficult.
-A good tripod, and acceptance of more contrast in your photo will help you get good results though.
+Photographing landscapes may prove more difficult.
+A good tripod and the acceptance of more contrast in your photo will help you get good results.